-If staff become concerned about a YPSI issue in relation to a device in the possession of a child (eg, mobile phone, tablet, digital camera), the member of staff will secure the device (it should be confiscated).
-This is consistent with DfE advice searching, screening and confiscation: advice for Headteachers, school staff and governing bodies (DfE February 2014), page 11 'After the search'.
-'Searching, screening and confiscation'
+If staff become concerned about a sharing nudes and semi-nudes issue in relation to a device in the possession of a pupil (e.g. mobile phone, tablet, digital camera), the member of staff will secure the device (it should be confiscated).
+This is consistent with DfE advice "Searching, screening and confiscation: advice for schools" (DfE July 2022)